davidbonham/bcpl/README.md

 Also, over time, things have rotted: Martin Richards has changed things in the distribution and the LLVM world has moved on, rewriting the optimisation pipeline and making other changes which broke my code generator.
 The current state of the repository reflects the broken state of the world.
+Currently, all of the trivial small tests in regress/ compile and execute correctly.